 Cape final: Cape final is an easy 4-mile roundtrip hike through ponderosa pine forest out to a secluded vista on the edge of the Walhalla Plateau.
 The breathtaking vista from the cape final trail features the Vishnu temple and the palisades of the desert.
 This trek is ideal for people who wish to enjoy the beauty of cape royal without the throng.

 Cape final trail: Cape final is an easy trail of 4 miles round trip.
 The trail begins across ponderosa pine woodland on the edge of the Walhalla plateau that leads to an isolated vista.
 The breathtaking viewpoint from the cape final includes the Vishnu temple and the palisades of the desert.
 This trail is ideal for people who wish to enjoy the beauty of cape royal without the crowd.

 Best informative tips for visitors in the Grand Canyon

 - To reach the visitor centre take the shuttle bus.
-Shuttle bus is available in many colours which takes you to many other locations of the grand canyon national park.
+Shuttle bus is available in many colors which takes you to many other locations of the Grand Canyon national park.

 - Things that you have to take with you: Trekking Pole, food and salty snacks, first-aid kit, microspikes, 2 headlamps, jackets, and clothes according to weather, hat, tent, osprey water bags, urination device, and sandals.